diwis/BUFET/README.md

     <li>"--disable-ontology-check": disables the validation for the ontology file (not recommended).</li>
     <li>"--disable-synonyms-check": disables the validation for the synonyms file (not recommended).</li>
     <li>"--disable-file-check": disables the validation for all files (not recommended).</li>
+    <li>"--no-synonyms: disables use of synonyms (synonyms file not required by the script)"
     <li>'-h" or "--help": print help message and exit</li>
 </ul><br />
 </p>